-i, a[i] = 1, 2 #=> Index is set to 1; list is updated at [1]
+i, a[i] = 1, 2 #=> i is set to 1; list is updated at [1]

 print(a) #=> 0,2

 It is possible to have unintended results when the variables on the left side overlap with one another.
 Therefore, it is important to ensure that the assignments and left-to-right sequence of assignments to the variables on the left-hand side do not overlap.
 To avoid this situation, consider breaking the statement into two or more statements: